merliseclyde/BAS/cran-comments.md

 - Fixed Issue #96: where `R2` was incorrect for models where the number of columns in the design matrix exceeded `n`, but the model was full rank.

+- Fixed Issue #97: where the truncated poisson and truncated power priors did not account for the number of models of a given size.

 ## Test environments

 - local OS X install, R 4.5.2 (arm64)